 Well, lucky for us there is one important word in “vintage industrial furniture”: industrial.

-This implies that most furniture were produced industrially or better said, in a high number of copies.
-Cabinets, lamps, home appliances, decorative objects, prints… actually give yourself a few days wandering in antique shops and flea markets around where you live, with the pictures of the above objects in your hand, and tick those vintage industrial furniture as you find them.
+This implies that most furniture was produced industrially or better said, in a high number of copies.
+Cabinets, lamps, home appliances, decorative objects, prints… actually give yourself a few days wandering in antique shops and flea markets around where you live, with the pictures of the above objects in your hand, and tick that vintage industrial furniture as you find them.
 You probably won’t believe how easy it can be to spot vintage industrial furniture.
 And if you have a minimum interest in collecting antique stuff, you will probably already have seen many of these objects somewhere before.

 Once you step into this hobby of collecting vintage industrial furniture and antiques, you will never get rid of it; and the more you do it, the more knowledgeable you become, and the greater the stuff you find.

-That’s right: YOU too, can have a dream house like Pazis’.
+That’s right: you too can have a dream house like Pazis’.
 Having an apartment or house furnished with vintage industrial furniture is not the exclusive privilege of the wealthy or home designers and architects.
 Get inspired by magazines, vintage design websites, or just follow your own taste!

 Once you step into this hobby of collecting vintage industrial furniture & antiques, you will never get rid of it; and the more you do it, the more knowledgeable you become, and the greater the stuff you find (and almost always at a very, very interesting price – Don’t know how?
 Have a look at some of our recommendations on how to bargain at the flea market).